Winston-Lin/dziganto.github.io/_posts/2017-5-8-EMR-From-Scratch.md

 # Step 4: Add Bootstrap Script To S3
 1. Copy or download my script called [emr_configs.sh](https://github.com/dziganto/dziganto.github.io/blob/master/_scripts/emr_configs.sh).
+>You may notice that we are downloading **Anaconda3-4.2.0** which is not the most current version.
+That is by design.
+Version 4.3.0 upgraded to Python 3.6 which will break PySpark.
 2. Upload to the S3 bucket we created in Step 1 called **standard-deviations-demo-bucket**.

 # Step 5: Create EMR Cluster w/Anaconda, Tensorflow, Theano, & Keras